 We are Washington State's only outdoor Self-Directed Education Center

 We don't call them classes, and we don't call them programs.
-We call them gatherings, because that's what they are.
+We call them Gatherings, because that's what they are.
 A community of children and families, coming together week after week, on the same beautiful land, in all weather, all year long.

 There are no lessons, no schedules, no grades.
 What there is: open sky, ten acres, mud and sticks and building materials, and a group of kids who, over time, become something rare, a real community, with real relationships, and a real say in how things run.